Even though many nonprofits use PayPal, it’s not the best platform for organizations seeking to accept online donations.

 Having more than one way to donate adds variety to your online giving and lets donors choose their preferred method.

 Other types of online giving, like mobile giving, allow donors to give on the go.
-Donors can give whenever they feel like, breaking the giving barriers of limited options.
+Donors can give whenever and wherever they feel like, breaking the giving barriers of limited options.

-Online giving makes it easy for nonprofits to create a donation form that will be unique to your nonprofit and match your existing brand.
+Online giving makes it easy for nonprofits to create a donation form that will be unique and match an organization’s existing brand.

-With online giving software, your nonprofit will have a donation form that can be completed entirely on your website.
-Donors won’t be redirected to a different site, which will eliminate any confusion about where the donation is going.
+With alternatives to PayPal for nonprofits, you’ll be able to create a donation for that can be completed entirely on your website.
+Donors won’t be redirected to a different site, which will eliminate any confusion about who is receiving their gift.

 Many providers are creating ways to cut down on the time it takes to make a donation so that fewer donors abandon the process.
 Online giving software providers offer many features that make the process easier for donors.